frida/frida-website/_docs/javascript-api.md

   // a synchronous callout back into JavaScript whenever that
   // is the case.
 The callback receives a single argument
   // that gives it access to the CPU registers, and it is
-  // also able to modify them as it pleases:
+  // also able to modify them.
   //
   // function onMatch (context) {
   //   console.log('Match! pc=' + context.pc +